cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Wait for Task Token
 - allows you to pause setep functions during a task until a task token is returned
 - task might wait for other AWS services, human approval, 3rd party integration, etc
-- append `.waitForTaskToken` to the `Resource` fiel to tell the step functions to wait for the task token
+- append `.waitForTaskToken` to the `Resource` field to tell the step functions to wait for the task token
 - task will pause until it received the token back with a `SendTaskSuccess` or `SendTaskFailure` API call

 #### Activity Tasks